chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

 If you want to go straight to see which pairs of stocks have the closest relationship in price movement.
 You may go straight to the bottom of the article.

-Before the implementation, it is good to motivate the topic by stating what the current situation and what I am going to do.
+Before the implementation, it is good to motivate the topic by stating what the current situation is and what I would like to do.

-Among the 934 stocks eligible for short sell, only the most liquid and hot equities are the more usually target of short-sell.
-The top blue-chip stocks have a short sell ratio up to 30%, while the second-tier stocks only have a few percentages.
+>Among the 934 stocks eligible for short sell, only the most liquid and
+>hot equities are the more usually target of short-sell.
+The blue-chip >stocks have a short sell ratio up to 30% (eg: Tencent), while the second-tier stocks only have a few percentages.
 Clearly part of the reason for the discrepancy is that investors are worried about the short squeeze or noisy trading behaviors due to smaller liquidity on those stocks.
-Because of this, at aggregate level, there may be a gap where institutional investors can bridge by creating a pair trading portfolio with specific strategy and breadth on stock selection.
+Because of this, at aggregate level, there may be a gap where institutional investors can bridge by creating a pair trading >portfolio with specific strategy and breadth on stock selection.

 **First Step:** Donwload the stock price of the 934 stocks.